DerekWongso/Network-Topology/README.md

 **Cisco Packet Tracer** is a simulation tool built by Cisco to help educate and train individuals on how to build networks across a multitude of devices.

 ### Step 1
-Set up the Router and two Switches.
+Set up the router and two switches.
 Then connect them with the Copper-Straight-Through wire connection.

 ![github-small](https://github.com/DerekWongso/Network-Topology/blob/3dfb1fe3b4ef15e55ee5005c8b51e3f2a382cb32/Images/r%26s.png)